ttzv/ITem/README.md

 Each User can have additional data associated with them.
 Database updates are performed by clicking "Save changes" button.
 Every String can also be quickly copied to Clipboard using little copy icons on each TextField.
+I created a custom control specifically for this purpose.

 <h3>3.
 Send Mail templates with variable strings</h3>

 <img src="https://thumbs.gfycat.com/SilentVacantBarracuda-size_restricted.gif"></img>

 This functionality allows to send message templates with variable text fragments.
-For example, sending a welcome message to new Employee greeting them by name - in big organization scenario this can get tedious very fast, so why not just load a template, set a flag that tells the program where this variable text should be, and pull that info from database in one click.
+For example, sending a welcome message to new Employee greeting them by name - in big organization scenario this can get tedious very fast, so why not just load a template, set a flag that tells the program where this variable text should be, and retrieve that info from database in one click.

 Preparing message templates is very straightforward.

-We have to use flags to tell the parser which areas interests us:
+We have to use flags to tell the parser which fields should be replaced with attributes:

 <img src="https://i.imgur.com/CHnJ1eO.png"></img>